QuiltMC/rfcs/structure/0062-quilt-community-collab.md

    - **0 answered:** Any voter can veto, which will immediately fail the vote
    - **0 answered:** There should be no veto rights

- **TODO: THIS ISN'T DONE YET, RETURN ON THE 27TH OCT 2022**
-4. Should we allow for external collaborators that don't represent any specific community?
+4. Should we allow for external collaborators (now Individual Collaborators) that don't represent any specific community?
     - **20 voted:** Yes
     - **4 voted:** I don't care
     - **0 voted:** Not